RogerHuba/roger_python_guide/class_32/facilator.md

 # Lecture NOTES: Class 32:  Permissions & Postgresql

+## Jokes

+- How do you deal with a fear of speed bumps?
+You slowly get over it.
+- It really takes guts to be an organ doner
+- What state is knows for small drinks?
+Minnesota
+- What happens when a snowman throws a tantrum?
+It has a meltdown

 ## Review the Lab

 - Show stretch goals and requirements.

 ## Lambda Functions

-- Definition: In Python, a lambda function is a single-line function declared with no name, which can have any number of arguments, but only have one expression.
+- Definition: In Python, a lambda function is a single-line function defined with no name, which can have any number of arguments, but only have one expression.
 Such a function is capable of behaving similarly to a regular function declared using the Python's def keyword.
 A lambda function can’t contain any statements.
 In a lambda function, statements like return, pass, assert, or raise will raise a SyntaxError exception.

 > Lets look at some examples: